 I don't know.

-And like even Dan Bongino.
+And like, even Dan Bongino.

-Dan Bongino's hosted this radio show.
+Dan Mongino's hosted this radio show.

 He's been on my TV show on the same day.

-He goes, I don't know how you man, how do you and Dan Mongino's a rock star.
+He goes, I don't know how you, man, how do you, and Dan Mongino's a rock star.

-I mean, he's in he listen, there's very few people.
+Listen, there's very few people.

 I think with all my training, I could probably beat 98% of people.